eltuck/Resources/README.md

 # Resources
 Consider this a public bookmark bar.
 These are resources I've found useful or think might be one day.
-I've listed the full urls to external sites so you can see what you're clicking on (e.g., is it a pdf?).

 Disclaimers: still in progress, definitely not comprehensive, links may not work, and in no particular order.